danielgomz/resume/README.md

 # Hi,

-I'm looking for opportunities to widen my knowledge, experience and expertise in software development alongside with a steady source of income to pursue my dream of building decentralized apps of the future.
+I'm looking for opportunities to widen my knowledge, experience and expertise in sales engineering, cloud solutions, and software development alongside with a steady source of income to pursue my dream of building decentralized apps of the future.

 Feel free to contact me via email sfdanielgomez@gmail.com

 # Work History
+## Vacation Counselor
+Great Destinations

+July 2018 - Present

 ## Client Development Manager
 Bay Area Wedding Fairs, PoshProfiles